Why you should be talking to your infant: The science of baby talk, Part 1

 ℹ️ Articles in this Series

-• Part 1: Should you be talking to your infant? (this issue)
+• Part 1: Why you should be talking to your infant (this issue)

 • Part 2: What is baby talk?